For Patients and Survivors

 Financial Assistance

-Find resources and support to manage your financial concerns.
-Limited assistance from CancerCare is available to eligible families for cancer-related costs.
+Find resources and support to manage cancer patients’ financial concerns.
+Limited assistance from CancerCare® is available to eligible families for cancer-related costs.

 Support Groups

-Connect with others in our free support groups led by oncology social workers.
+Connect with other cancer patients and survivors in our free support groups led by oncology social workers.

 For Any Diagnosis

-- General Patient Support Group (New Jersey)
+- Living Beyond Cancer: General Post-Treatment Survivorship Support Group (New York, Video)

-- Women with Cancer Support Group (New York City)
+- Fire Fighter Cancer Project Support Group

-- Healing with Words — A Therapeutic Writing Group
+- Healing With Words — A Therapeutic Writing Group

-- Men with Cancer Support Group
+- LGBTQ+ Cancer Patient Support Group

 - Post-Treatment Survivorship Support Group

-- Women with Cancer Support Group
+- Young Adults With Cancer Support Group

 Community Programs

-If you live in New York, New Jersey, or Connecticut, learn about and view the full calendar of our free Community Programs.
+Learn about and view the full calendar of our free community programs.

 Find Information

-Connect Education® Workshops
+Connect Education Workshops

 Listen in by telephone or online as leading experts in oncology provide up-to-date information about cancer-related issues in one-hour workshops.
 Podcasts are also available.